-Simply put, Tunecore lets you easily release your music everywhere that music is available online (see just how easy in our guide on getting your music on Spotify).
+Simply put, they let you easily release your music everywhere that music is available online (see just how easy in our guide on getting your music on Spotify).

-- Pays out 100% of sales revenue
+- Pays out 100% of royalties/payments collected

 - Provides comprehensive sales data and analytics